RotorHazard/RotorHazard/doc/User Guide.md

 1. Follow the instructions here if not done already: [/doc/Hardware and Software Setup Instructions.md](Hardware%20and%20Software%20Setup%20Instructions.md)

 ### Database Setup and Configure
-1. Open a browser and type in the ipaddress of the timing system on your network.
+1. Open a browser and type in the ip address of the timing system on your network.

 2. Go to the 'Database' page.

-3. Click the 'Create Database' button at the bottom.
+3. Click the 'Create Database' button at the bottom, this adds all the tables in the 'vtx' database.

-4. Enter the number of nodes insteall in the system and then click 'Setup Data'.
+4. Enter the number of nodes installed in the system and then click 'Initialize System'.

 ### Set Triggers

 1. Go to the 'Settings' page.

-2. Click 'Start Comms' to start polling data from the nodes.
+2. Click 'Start System' to start polling data from the nodes.

 3. Power a drone and place it 10 feet from the timer.